 The residents and relative spoken to advised that they were content with the management of medicines and the care provided in the home.
+One resident confirmed that any request for analgesia or other medical attention was dealt with promptly.
 They were complimentary regarding staff and management.
 Comments made included: